javaee/jms-spec/pages/CDIBeansAsJMSListeners.md

 ## Listener lifecycles

 The main reason for using JMS listener beans rather than MDBs is that they give the application finer-grained control over the lifecycle of the listener: when it starts listening, and when it stops listening.
-The lifecycle of the listener bean is controlled by CDI and depends on its ''scope'' and how it is injected into the application.
+The lifecycle of the listener bean is controlled by CDI and depends on its _scope_ and how it is injected into the application.

 ### JMS listener bean with dependent scope
-By default a CDI managed bean has ''dependent scope''.
+By default a CDI managed bean has _dependent scope_.
 This can be denoted by adding the `@Dependent` class annotation, though since this is the default it is not required.
 A bean with dependent scope will follow the lifecycle of whatever bean it is injected into.

 So if we define a CDI managed bean as follows: